GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

       2. He wouldn’t do that.
 So, he just made an exception regarding 1 John 2:2.

-   - d.
-In accordance to the exegetical attempt by Sproul to avoid saying that Jesus died for the sins of the whole world, 1 John 2:2 should then read:
+   - In accordance to the exegetical attempt by Sproul to avoid saying that Jesus died for the sins of the whole world, 1 John 2:2 should then read:

      > He Himself is the propitiation for the sins of the Jewish believers; and not for the sins of the Jewish believers only, but also for the sins of people in some parts of the world.

-   - e.
-Most people would find this interpretation quite contrived and this type of hermeneutical approach to uphold one’s position at all cost a little disconcerting.
+   - Most people would find this interpretation quite contrived and this type of hermeneutical approach to uphold one’s position at all cost a little disconcerting.

 4. Does this mean that the doctrine of election must be given up?
  No, because it is clearly taught in Ephesians 1:11 and 1 Peter 1:1

-   - a.
-And 1 John 2:2 clearly states that Jesus died for the sins of the elect.
+   - And 1 John 2:2 clearly states that Jesus died for the sins of the elect.
 (This is implied when apostle John, no doubt an elect, said, “the propitiation for our sins”).

-   - b.
-But the same verse, while making a distinction between the elect and the world, nevertheless says that Jesus also died for the whole world—that’s undeniable.
+   - But the same verse, while making a distinction between the elect and the world, nevertheless says that Jesus also died for the whole world—that’s undeniable.

 5. Even so, based on the plain meaning of 1 John 2:2, we can conclude:

    > Jesus Christ, the Savior of the world, died for all men and every man so that he has obtained for all, by his death on the cross, reconciliation and remission of sin; yet so that no one is partaker of this remission except the believers.

-   - a.
-Who said that?
+   - Who said that?
 Arminius!

-   - b.
-I am in no way an Arminian (eternal security gets in the way since Arminians believe that salvation can be lost), but his thought must be a side dish with the main dish being Calvinism so that the latter does not become a rigid ideology.
+   - I am in no way an Arminian (eternal security gets in the way since Arminians believe that salvation can be lost), but his thought must be a side dish with the main dish being Calvinism so that the latter does not become a rigid ideology.

-   - c.
-The same goes for those whose main dish is Arminianism; it needs a side dish of Calvinism so that it does not turn into humanism or Pelagianism (rationalistic view of human nature).
+   - The same goes for those whose main dish is Arminianism; it needs a side dish of Calvinism so that it does not turn into humanism or Pelagianism (rationalistic view of human nature).

 ## Discussion: